How to Dockerize a Node.js application | 2022 Update

 How to Dockerize a Node.js application

 Node.js and Docker!
-You may have already heard about these two technologies so, let’s see how to Dockerize a Node.js app, and combine those two technologies by creating a Docker image with a Node.js application in it, and see why they are trending topics in today’s development IT industry.
+I’m sure you have already heard about these two technologies.
+So, let’s see how to Dockerize Nodejs app, combining them by creating a Docker image with a Node.js application in it.
+At the end of this guide, you will see why Node.js and Docker continue to be trending topics in today’s development IT industry.

 Table of contents

-Before we start, with how to dockerize a node app I’d like to answer these common questions that I come across very often.
+Before we start with how to dockerize node js app I’d like to answer these common questions that I come across very often.

 Why should I learn Docker?